EcoDyn/Ferreira_habitat_inundation_WEM_2015/README.md

 ### **File formats**

+Both layers are available in:

+- ESRI Shapefile format: separate `*.shp` and associated files, in the `shapefiles`folder.
+There are also `.qlr`  layer definition files for loading the shapefiles into QGIS with a predefined color scheme matching the published figures.

-Both layers are available in ESRI Shapefile format (`*.shp` and associated files, in the `shapefiles`folder) and together as a Geopackage file (`ferreira_et_al_2015.gpkg ` in the`geopackage` folder) .
-All layers are projected in `EPSG:32720` (WGS 84, UTM zone 20S) with the following associated PROJ.4 string: `"+proj=utm +zone=20 +south +datum=WGS84 +units=m +no_defs +ellps=WGS84 +towgs84=0,0,0"`
+- Geopackage file format: single file names `mamiraua_habitats_inundation_JFF_WEM_2015.gpkg ` in the`geopackage` folder.

+- All layers are projected in `EPSG:32720` (WGS 84, UTM zone 20S) with the following associated PROJ.4 string: `"+proj=utm +zone=20 +south +datum=WGS84 +units=m +no_defs +ellps=WGS84 +towgs84=0,0,0"`

 **History of post-publication processing steps:**

-- A new habitat layer was produced by dissolving the original objects used as classification inputs, to reduce file size and complexity OK.
+- A new habitat layer was produced by dissolving the original objects used as classification inputs, to reduce file size and complexity.
-- Areas were recalculated using ellpsoidal geometry for the dissolved layer.
-OK
+- Areas were recalculated using ellipsoidal geometry for the dissolved layer.
 - Habitat class information was combined with the inundation duration data into a single shapefile, maintaining the original classification objects.
-OK
 - Class names were modified to match names used in publication.
-OK
 - The simple habitat and habitat + inundation shape files have been converted to geopackage format.
-- QGIS palette layers were included for available shapefiles
+- QGIS palette layers were included for available shapefiles.